bilke/Craft-Docs/source/plugins/advanced/controllers.rst

        <input class="btn submit" type="submit" value="{{ 'Submit'|t }}">
    </form>

-When you leave the ``action`` attribute blank, browsers will default to the current request’s URL.
-Which is great because in the event that the controller encounters a problem performing its action, it can easily reload the same page, via ``$this->renderRequestedTemplate()``:
+When you leave your form’s ``action`` attribute blank, browsers will default to the current request’s URL.
+Which is great in the event that your controller needs to reload the previous page without a redirect.
+A common example of this is when the user’s input didn’t validate, and you want to pass the errors back to your template (ideally tucked away within a :doc:`model <models>`).

+You can queue variables up to be passed to the requested template by passing them to ``craft()->urlManager->setRouteVariables()``:

 .. code-block:: php